phoeniX-Digital-Design/phoeniX/README.md

 ## Synthesis Result
 <div align="justify">

 The code has been crafted to enable the utilization of the processor as a synthesizable and implementable soft-core on Xilinx FPGA devices.
-The ASIC RTL synthesis of the phoeniX processor was done using Cadence Genus tool, using the `NanGate 45nm` technology, also known as the `FreePDK45, Open Cell Library` process technology.
-The Static Time Analysis (STA) results indicate that the maximum delay observed in the core modules, and consequently in the pipeline stages, is about less than 1900 picoseconds using the **45nm** technology.
-Setting the clock cycle time at **2 nanoseconds** allows for sufficient margin to account for the maximum delay across the modules, ensuring that data propagates through the pipeline within the specified time frame.
-By adhering to this timing requirement, the processor can achieve a performance level of **500MHz**, enabling efficient execution of instructions and supporting the desired operational specifications in embedded processors.
+The RTL synthesis of the phoeniX processor was done using Synopsys Design Compiler, using the `NanGate 45nm` technology.
+By adhering the timing requirements, the processor can achieve a performance level of **620MHz**, enabling efficient execution of instructions and supporting the desired operational specifications in embedded processors.
 </div>

 | Dhyrstone Parameters         | phoeniX (RV32I)     |